kunwardhruv/kunwardhruv/README.md

 ## 🧑‍💻 About Me

+> [!TIP]
 > *"I don't just use AI — I build things with it."*

 I'm a final-year **B.Tech AI & Data Science** student at **GGSIPU, Delhi**, currently deep in the **Agentic AI** rabbit hole — building autonomous systems that reason, retrieve, and act, not just chat.
-My recent work spans **LangGraph multi-agent pipelines, production-style RAG systems, and AutoML agents** that take a dataset/document in one end and a fully explained result out the other.
+Across my last few projects I've gone from single-agent RAG chatbots to full multi-node **LangGraph** pipelines that take a raw dataset or document on one end and hand back a fully reasoned, explained result on the other — with almost no manual glue code in between.
+I care a lot about *why* a system makes the decisions it does, which is why explainability (SHAP, page-cited RAG, structured LLM reasoning) shows up in nearly everything I build.

+### 🎓 Background
-- 🎓 B.Tech AI & ML @ GGSIPU, Delhi (2022 – 2026)
+- B.Tech in **AI & Machine Learning** @ GGSIPU, Delhi (2022 – 2026)
-- 📍 Based in Delhi, India — open to relocating anywhere in India
-- 🤖 Currently building **stateful, multi-node agentic systems** with LangGraph + Groq
-- 📄 2 published research papers (Sports Analytics · AI Resume Screening)
+- 2 published research papers — **Sports Analytics (Big Data + Deep Learning)** and **AI Resume Screening (NLP + Transformers)**
+- Hands-on industry exposure across **computer vision, IoT, and LLM-driven R&D**

+### 🤖 Currently Building
+- Multi-node **LangGraph `StateGraph`** pipelines with conditional routing and shared state
+- Production-style **RAG systems** — hybrid search, hallucination guardrails, page-level citations
+- **AutoML-style agents** that pick, tune, and explain their own models

+### 📌 Open To
-- ⚡ Immediate joiner — actively looking for **AI/ML & Agentic AI Engineer** roles
+- ⚡ **Immediate joiner** — AI/ML Engineer & Agentic AI / LLM Engineer roles
+- 🧭 Open to relocating **anywhere in India**
-- 💬 Ask me about **LangGraph, RAG, LLM orchestration, or classical ML pipelines**
+- 💬 Always up for a chat about LangGraph, RAG, or LLM orchestration

 ---